Main region

 Who can be a reversionary beneficiary?

-You can only choose your spouse or de facto as your reversionary beneficiary.
+If you have a Super Savings account, you can only choose your spouse or de facto as your reversionary beneficiary.

 How to make someone a beneficiary